sleijon1/sleijon1.github.io/_posts/2023-12-09-llms-cheeseburgers-tea.markdown

 #### Vector Embeddings/Search

 Without diving into the details of this topic the basic idea is this: convert our documents (customised data) into a vector format and store them as vectors in our data storage.
 This allows us to use measures such as [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to calculate the distance between documents.
-The utilization of RAG & vector search in your application will look something like: store our documents as vector embeddings, convert incoming prompt to a vector (using the same embedding process!), look for the most _n_ most similar documents and add them to the context being sent to the LLM.
+The utilization of RAG & vector search in your application will look something like: store the documents as vector embeddings, convert incoming prompt to a vector (using the same embedding process!), look for the most _n_ most similar documents and add them to the context being sent to the LLM.
 Using this data format and distance measure we can make fast comparisons between documents and find the most similar documents using techniques such as nearest neighbor.

 How data is retrieved and how quickly it is retrieved can also be optimized by using indices, which is also a discussion for another day :wink: In summary, vector embeddings solves the problems of quickly finding similar documents in our custom data storage to augment the LLM generation.